nsbno/spor/.changeset/green-beans-check.md

 - `MediaController`isPlaying prop is now playing
 - `Nudge` has different props. `WizardNudge`is no longer its own component, but can be easily built with `Nudge`and `NudgeWizardStep`s
 - `ButtonGroup` has deprecate variant and size since the reference component in Chakra is now Group, variant and size is sent as children
+- `Alert` Rename props in alert from indicator, closable to showIndicator, isClosable

 ### Darkmode